AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/Built-in Types.md

 if True:
     print("Hello, World!")

+firstname = ""
-name = ""
+lastname = ""

 # If name is empty...
-if not name:
+if not firstname or not lastname:
-    print("Hmm, you have to enter something for your name...")
+    print("Hmm, you have to have both a lastname and a firstname...")
 ```

 ### Operators